foliant-docs/foliantcontrib.meta/README.md

 This extension adds the `meta generate` command to Foliant, which generates the yaml-file with project metadata.
 It also allows to add other meta commands `meta <command>` which use the generated metadata.

-It also adds the preprocessor `meta` which removes metadata blocks from the documents before builds and allows inserting formatted strings on the place of meta blocks, based on specific metadata keys.

 ## Installation

 ```bash